-In 2013, PG&E launched HAN as a platform, allowing all eligible residential and small business customers across the service territory to purchase and connect a HAN device to their SmartMeterTM to receive their near real-time energy usage information.
+Building on the 2012 SmartMeterTM-enabled Home and Business Area Networks (HAN) trial programs, in 2013, PG&E launched HAN as a platform, allowing all eligible residential and small business customers across the service territory to purchase and connect an in-home display device to their SmartMeterTM to receive their near real-time energy usage information.
+Phase 2 was completed in February 2014, allowing customers to check their eligibility and self-register for their HAN-enabled devices online using My Energy and synchronize with their PG&E SmartMeterTM.